Marek’s Disease in Chickens (2023 Updates)

 Marek's disease is a common disease out in the wild and can wipe out 80% of an unvaccinated flock.
 The symptoms are horrendous as chickens become paralyzed, blind, and grow cancer tumors.
 It's highly contagious, and there is no cure.

 Worldwide vaccination has drastically lowered the incidence of Marek’s disease in chickens.
 But over the years, the virus became more virulent, and recently some variants could break through the best vaccines on the market.
 Should we be worried?

-Every chicken owner should be well aware of Marek’s disease and how to deal with it.
+Every chicken owner should know about Marek’s disease and how to deal with it.

 - What is Marek’s disease?